mahmoudYK/sdperftest/README.md

-# Collection of scripts for systemd load test and perfromance analysis.
+# Collection of scripts for systemd load test and performance analysis.

 ## generate_services.py: